PrathamGupta/CyberThreatDAO/README.md

 ## Introduction

 This project implements a decentralized autonomous organization (DAO) focused on providing transparent, secure, and efficient cyber insurance through Ethereum smart contracts.
 The DAO leverages blockchain technology, an ERC-20 governance token, automated premium adjustments, on-chain analytics, and Chainlink oracle integration for external cybersecurity incident verification.
+This project was created for the course Blockchain and Cryptocurrency, at NYU Tandon, 2025.

 ## Motivation